June 21st - July 1st, 2019

 - International flights to and from Oslo, Norway (OSL)

 - Domestic flights Oslo-Longyearbyen and Longyearbyen-Oslo

 - Laundry, phone calls, and other miscellaneous personal expenses

 Flights to Book

-Book your international flights to and from Oslo, Norway (OSL).
-We will recommended Oslo-Longyearbyen flights closer to departure.
+Book your international flights to and from Oslo, Norway (OSL) to correspond with your Oslo-Longyearbyen domestic flights.

 DOMESTIC FLIGHTS (Norway)

 Suggested flight (SAS Airlines):

 Travel/emergency evacuation insurance is not required for this photo tour, but we always recommend purchasing it for any trip.
 We recommend one or more of the following, depending on your needs:

 Allianz Global Assistance